 What if you are running an older version of iOS?

-App Store to the rescue.
+If you are running an older version of iOS, you might think the App Store will be able to fill the void.
 Not so fast.
 Despite a wealth of apps titled “Blacklist”, they are all deliberately worded to make you think they provide the functionality desired by those of use trying to nuke any and all cases from telemarketers.
 In a perfect world, a list of callers would be rejected upon calling.
 No ringing, no ability to leave voice mails.
 Rejection.
 While I haven’t used the abundant number of apps on the App Store, weeding through the reviews will net some interesting information about the perceived and actual functionality of these apps.
 Here’s a sampling of reviews from a variety of apps, some with overall positive reviews.
 Clearly, the App Store has been gamed on some of these.

 iBlacklist for Jailbroken iPhones

 If you are jailbroken, there is an app within Cydia that will work.
 It will set you back $12, but iBlacklist does the job of blocking calls based upon a list that you setup.
 This also works for SMS messages.
 You can also set a blanket block for Unknown or Restricted ID callers.
 Conversely, this app also allows for whitelisting a group of callers.
 This app is not and will not be available through the App Store, which is unfortunate.
 The high price tag is certainly an inhibitor, but feedback within our forums has been positive.